Friday January 3, 2020

 Even before the foundation is laid, you and your builder should discuss what energy-efficient materials and processes will be in the home.
 Different types of insulation, windows, heating, cooling and roofing materials are rated for energy efficiency.
 While the most effective energy-efficient products may also be the most expensive, true energy efficiency will save you money every month by reducing energy bills, sometimes substantially.

-To get a better idea of what type of warranties and energy efficiency you can have in your home, take a look at what the builders at Landmark 24 Homes offer our homeowners.
-We offer a variety of home designs, floor plans and outdoor amenities to make your dream of a custom home a reality.
+To get a better idea of what type of warranties and energy efficiency you can have in your home, take a look at what Landmark 24 Homes offer for new homeowners.
+We have a variety of home designs, floor plans and outdoor amenities to make your dream of a new home a reality.